lasicol/encrypter/README.md

     oaepHash: 'sha256',
 };
 ```
-Due to the fact that RSA allows to encrypt small files only, the app will split the file to 200 byte chunks, encrypt each chunk and concatinate all of the chunks.
+Due to the fact that RSA allows to encrypt small files only, the app will split the file to 200 byte chunks, encrypt each chunk and concatenate all of the chunks.
 Each encrypted chunk size is 512 bytes.
 To decrypt the file, the data has to be split to 512 byte chunks, then decrypted.

 ## TODO
 * add logger, currently all errors are reported to the console